Tips to build and maintain trust, survive, and thrive post COVID-19.

 Finally, the Grow With Google Small Business Fund is working with local Community Development Financial Institutions to provide low-interest loans to small businesses as a result of the COVID-19 crisis.
 You can find a local CDFI here.

-Most of us have questions about Paycheck Protection Program "PPP" and the Economic Injury Disaster Loans.
+Most of us have questions about Paycheck Protection Program "PPP" forgiveness and the Economic Injury Disaster Loans (EIDL from SBA).
 Free assistance is available with reconstructing financial records, preparing financial statements, and submitting loan applications from any of SBA’s partners: Small Business Development Centers (SBDCs), SCORE, Women’s Business Centers (WBC), Regional Innovation Clusters, and Veterans Business Outreach Centers.

 SBA Arkansas is holding regular webinars about EIDL and PPP forgiveness.
 This is a great resource for business owners!